nGQD/SPSS_Lite/README.md

 # SPSS_Lite
 A statistical calculator developed by nGQD for satisfaction.
 It is currently able to compute Linear Regression and One-Way ANOVA Test for 2 variables/categories.
 The computed statistics would be wrapped inside pandas DataFrame and get converted into latex, which would be compiled by [MiKTeX](https://miktex.org/download).
-The PDF would get embedded within a HTML and prompted upon every execution for the ease of inspection (there's a visualization in the HTML too btw).
+The PDF would get embedded within an HTML and prompted upon every execution for the ease of inspection (there's a visualization in the HTML too btw).

 You can always modify the codes to your desired format by checking out stats/template.txt.